meyersbs/SWEN-342-P2/README.md

 ### Makefile Build

-make help	- Make options displayed. make tsa 	- will build and run the program. make file 	- Will build, run, and output results to a txt file.
+Command: `make help`	- Make options displayed.

+Command: `make tsa` 	- will build and run the program.

+Command: `make file` - Will build, run, and output results to a txt file.